louisesykes198/Resin-Treasures/deployment.md

 Required for security in production environments.

-💾 6.
-Commit and Push Changes to GitHub
+6. Commit and Push Changes to GitHub
 Run git add .

 Run git commit -m "Prepare project for Heroku deployment"

 Run git push.

-🌐 7.
-Connect GitHub to Heroku
+7. Connect GitHub to Heroku
 Go back to your Heroku app dashboard and open the Deploy tab.

 Under Deployment Method, select GitHub and click Connect to GitHub.

 Search for your repository by name, then click Connect.

-🚀 8.
-Deploy the App
+8. Deploy the App
 Scroll to the bottom of the Deploy page and click Deploy Branch.

 Wait for the build to complete.
 You can monitor progress under the Activity tab.

-⚙️ 9.
-Set Up Dyno and Remove Postgres
+9. Set Up Dyno and Remove Postgres
 Go to the Resources tab.

 Could you make sure at least one Eco Dyno is enabled?

 If there's a Heroku Postgres add-on (not needed for this project), click the three dots next to it and choose Delete Add-on.

-🌍 10.
-View Your Live App
+10. View Your Live App
 Click the Open app at the top right of your dashboard.

-## 📸Cloudinary Integration
+## Cloudinary Integration

 This project uses Cloudinary to manage and serve image uploads.
 Follow these steps to integrate Cloudinary with your Django app: